Turkmenistani nationality law

-Turkmenistani nationality law is contained in the provisions of the law of the Republic of Turkmenistan on citizenship and in the relevant provisions of the Turkmenistan Constitution.
+Turkmenistani nationality law is contained in the provisions of the law of Turkmenistan on citizenship and in the relevant provisions of the Turkmenistan Constitution.
 A person may be a citizen of Turkmenistan through birth, restoration or through naturalisation.

 Acquisition of citizenship

 At birth

 A child, both of whose parents have Turkmenistani citizenship at the time of its birth, is a citizen of Turkmenistan, regardless of whether it was born on the territory of Turkmenistan or outside it.

 There are two more provisions in this act which result in children being citizens of Turkmenistan at birth through the following ways: